microstub/microstub.github.io/README.md

 `Lunar Journal`: [`journal.lunar.sh`](https://journal.lunar.sh)

-> Technical journal for engineers, hobbyists and makers with a focus on software and electronics engineering.<br>
+> Technical journal for engineers, hobbyists and makers.

 The `Lunar Journal` is built with [`Jekyll`](https://jekyllrb.com/) and hosted with `GitHub Pages`.